shuhuiluo/fastnum/doc/LIB.md

 #### Fused multiply-add

-[Fused multiply-add]: #fused-multiply-add
+[fused multiply-add]: #fused-multiply-add

 [`mul_add(self, a, b)`](crate::decimal::Decimal::mul_add)

 Operation takes three operands.
-The first two are multiplied together, using [Multiplication], with sufficient precision and exponent range that the result is exact and unrounded.
+The first two are multiplied together, using [multiplication], with sufficient precision and exponent range that the result is exact and unrounded.
 No flags are set by the multiplication unless one of the first two operands is a signaling `NaN`, or one is a zero and the other is an [`Infinity`].